- About NHKSO

 Inviting students from overseas to our concerts

 Working together with universities in Tokyo, we have invited students studying in Japan to more than twenty of our concerts every year.
 Students who came and heard our concerts have amounted to more than 1000 in number.
 In the questionnaire we asked them to write after the performance, some wrote, "I was deeply impressed as it was the first classical music concert I ever heard live," or "I was reminded of the quality of Japanese orchestras."
-At the moment, this project has been suspended due to the pandemic, but we will resume it while carefully watching the situation.
+At the moment, this project has been suspended due to the pandemic, but we had resumed in 2022.

 Exchange with a symphony orchestra of Vietnam